 Furthermore, exercise remains a critical part of a healthy lifestyle as we age, and sex can be an effective workout.
 Though it may not burn as many calories as taking that long walk or bike ride, it’s still rated as “moderately intense,” burning up to 4.2 calories a minute in men and 3.1 in women, according to a 2013 study.
 During an average 25-minute encounter, men burned about 100 calories and women about 70.

 Sex also tends to work a lot of muscles.
 According to one study, having sex calls on 657 muscles while sprinting to the bus uses only 99.

 6. Protects the Brain

-Some studies have found that sex may actually be good for the brain.
+Moreover, some studies have found that sex may actually be good for the brain.
 In 2017, researchers found that people who engaged in more regular sexual activity scored higher on tests that measured verbal fluency (with word tests) and visual-spatial ability.
 An earlier animal study also showed that frequent sex helped the brain grow new neurons, which is vital to brainpower and brain health.

 7. Keeps Mood Healthy